moryachok/azure-ai-workshops/rag-workshop/lab1_text_ingestion.md

 In this lab you're going to learn about Azure AI Search ingestion pipeline features such as Indexer, Skillset and Data Sources.

-Its important to mention that you can also use Auzre Search python SDK or Rest API to ingest data directly from your sources or build custom connectors.
+Its important to mention that you can also use Azure Search python SDK or Rest API to ingest data directly from your sources or build custom connectors.
 [Learn more about ingesting data using SDK or Rest API.](https://learn.microsoft.com/en-us/azure/search/search-what-is-data-import)

 ## About Indexer, Skillset and Data Source